 Steamed fish with black bean sauce 清蒸豆豉魚 is a traditional Chinese style cuisine popular among the Cantonese.
-Black bean (douchi, 豆豉) is the fermented bean which has a concentrated savory flavor.
-It is also the main ingredients for steamed spareribs with black bean sauce and black bean chicken.
+Black bean (douchi, 豆豉) is a fermented bean with a concentrated savory flavor.
+It is also the main ingredient for steamed spareribs with black bean sauce and black bean chicken, the other related Chinese recipes on this food blog.

-I want to introduce how to make this traditional dish to you, and to those who already know about Chinese streamed fish, feel free to give me your thought, and hope some of the tips will be useful to you.
+I want to introduce you to how to make this traditional dish.
+For those who already know, please give me your thoughts on Chinese steamed fish.
+I hope some of the tips will be useful to you.

 Let’s get started.